-It optimizes webpages for the small Apple Watch display and provides basic navigation features, like following links, switching between normal and Reader view and more.
+Apple Watch optimizes webpages for the small display, providing basic navigation functions such a following links, switching between normal and Reader view and more.

-Here’s how to delete your website browsing history in watchOS 5.
+Here’s how to delete your website browsing history on Apple Watch.

 How to clear website data on Apple Watch

-Clearing website data stored on the watch cannot be done from within the companion Watch app on your paired iPhone, so you will need to do this directly on the watch.
+Clearing website data on the watch cannot be accomplished in the companion Watch app on iPhone.
+Instead, you’ll need to do that through the watch itself, and here’s how.

 To clear your browsing history and cookies, do the following: